danilhendrasr/danilhendrasr/README.md

 📖 Currently a 2nd-year Computer Science major at [UPN Jawa Timur](https://upnjatim.ac.id).

-❤️ Problem solving, software engineering, cats.
+❤️ Cats, problem solving, software engineering, myself.

 🛠️ JS & TS | React | Node.js

 ⚡ Fun fact: I use Vim.
-So that makes me a an awesome 10x rockter dev and you can't change my mind about that. <br>
+So that makes me an awesome 10x rockter dev. <br>
 <sub>*Well, technically I use VS Code, but I have Vim extension installed so you better admit that I'm awesome.*</sub>

 📫 Hit me up at: